2023-2024 theme: Small changes | Big changes

 Faculty Learning Communities

 Faculty learning communities span the academic year and encourage faculty to engage with evidenced-based pedagogies in a collaborative, supportive, peer-led environment.
 Each FLC culminates in the development of an implementation plan for the following academic year.

-Graduate Student Workshops
+Graduate Student Programming